Rockstar Games: The History of the Studio That Changed Gaming Forever

 The Origins: DMA Design and the Birth of GTA

 It all starts in Scotland, in Dundee.
 In 1987, David Jones founds DMA Design, a small independent studio.
 They make decent games, nothing groundbreaking.
-Then in 1997, they release a little top-down game where you steal cars and run from the police.
+Then in 1997, they release a top-down game where you steal cars and run from the police.

 In 1998, brothers Sam and Dan Houser, two Brits obsessed with American culture, enter the picture through Take-Two Interactive.
 Sam becomes president of what will become Rockstar Games.
 Dan becomes the creative director and lead writer.
 The duo that will change everything is in place.